zecm-via/shibboleth_auth/README.md

 =======================================
 EXT:shibboleth_auth

-Fork of the TYPO3 extension shibboleth_auth to fix TYPO3 CMS 6.0+ compatibility issues and shipping with an Extbase-based Login plugin.
+Fork of the TYPO3 extension shibboleth_auth to fix performance issues and shipping with an Extbase-based Login plugin.

 This extension enables the single sign-on based on Shibboleth for frontend and backend authentication.

+Works with TYPO3 8.7 LTS and higher.

 Prerequisites
 -------------